Sebberh/RenovateTutorial/ReadMe.md

 ```
 ":pinAllExceptPeerDependencies"
 ```
   - Pins all dependency versions except peer dependencies.
-This is recommended for Node adn considered good practice
+This is recommended for Node and considered good practice

-This is to make ther tutorial run more smoothly.
 Pull requests will be made before any changes are made to the codebase.

 13. Wait for a couple of minutes and the check your pull requests for a request named "Pin dependencies"